Oconto County, Wisconsin

-Oconto County is part of the Green Bay, WI Metropolitan Statistical Area and the Green Bay-Shawano, WI Combined Statistical Area.
+Oconto County is part of the Green Bay metropolitan area and the Green Bay-Shawano combined statistical area.

 History

 First visited by French explorers in the 17th century, Oconto County is among the oldest settlements in Wisconsin.
 Father Claude-Jean Allouez of the Roman Catholic Jesuit order said the first Mass in Oconto.
 Among the first settlers was Joseph Tourtilott, who explored much of the Oconto River watershed.
 Oconto County was created in 1851 and organized in 1854.

 Geography

 According to the U.S. Census Bureau, the county has a total area of 1149 sqmi, of which 998 sqmi is land and 151 sqmi (13%) is water.